European pilchard: Ecology

 In the Mediterranean, the European pilchard moves offshore in the autumn, preferring the deeper cooler waters and constant salinity out at sea to the variable temperatures and salinities of inshore waters.
+Spawning for S. pilchardus occurs in open waters with long larval periods.
+S. pilchardus is a capital breeder — it stores energy during a specific period (i.e. spring-summer) and then uses it for reproduction.
 Spawning starts to take place in winter, and in early spring, juveniles, larvae and some adults move towards the coast, while other adults migrate inshore later in the year.
 Multiple batches of eggs are produced over a long breeding period, total fecundity being 50,000 to 60,000.
 Most juveniles become sexually mature at about a year old and a length of 13 to 14 cm; pilchards are fully grown at about 21 cm when aged about eight years.

 The diet consists of both zooplankton and phytoplankton.
 The zooplankton is largely copepods and their larvae, which make daily vertical migrations to feed near the surface at night, and this is when the adult pilchards feed on them; juveniles feed during the day as well.
 Along with the European anchovy (Engraulis encrasicolus), the European pilchard plays an important intermediate role in the Mediterranean ecosystem as a consumer of plankton and as a food for larger demersal predators such as the European hake (Merluccius merluccius) and the European conger eel (Conger conger).
 This role is particularly noticeable in the Adriatic Sea where the water is shallow, the food chain is shorter and energy is retained within the basin; overfishing of pilchard and anchovy can thus cause dramatic changes in the ecosystem.

+S. pilchardus is a short-lived, fast-maturing, and highly fecund species.
+At both the larval and adult stages of its life history, it has a high ability to disperse which results in high gene flow and thus low genetic differentiation between subareas of the Mediterranean.

+Nematodes found in S. pilchardus include the Anisakidae and Raphidascarididae.
+However, despite being a widely eaten fish around Europe, especially in the Mediterranean, only eight cases of human anisakidosis have been reported since 1991.
+A study by Fuentes et al. (2022) show that the consumption of S. pilchardus poses an unlikely health hazard for parasite infection of Anisakis spp., even when consumed raw or lack of adequate preparation through freezing.
+But as with all fish consumed raw, proper precautions should be taken, such as consumption of sardines caught in the Mediterranean and smaller specimens.
+Additionally, consultation of labels and traceability data can help to further minimize risk.